top of page

 Vestibular-nerve-supply.gif

 The diagram below outlines the blood supply for the inner ear.
-The anterior vestibular artery supplies the utricle, superior canal and the lateral canal.
+The anterior vestibular artery, which is usually a branch of the basilar artery, supplies the utricle, superior canal and the lateral canal.
 The posterior vestibular artery supplies the posterior canal.
-Both of these are branches of the common cochlear artery which ultimately is derived from the anterior inferior cerebellar artery.

 Vestibular-blood-supply.gif

-The blood supply is driven from the anterior inferior cerebellar artery, usually.
+The blood supply comes from the anterior inferior cerebellar artery, usually.
 Regardless of its source, it is an end artery system.
-This means that, if the blood supply is blocked, such as by an embolus, the parts of the inner ear supplied will become ischaemic and non-functional.
+This means that, if the blood supply is blocked, such as by an embolus, the parts of the inner ear supplied by the artery will become ischaemic and non-functional because there is no alternative source of blood supply.

 The diagram below shows two situations where the blood supply is interrupted.
 In the first case the symptoms are of cochlear and vestibular disease - sensory deafness and vertigo.
-In the second, only the supply to the vestibular is interrupted partially.
+In the second, only the supply to some of the vestibular part is interrupted.
 This patient will not have sensory deafness but will experience vertigo.

 Labyrinth arteries thrombosis 1.jpg